SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

     Timing diagram of an UART transfer of one byte (0xcd): one start bit, 8 data bits, even parity, and one stop bit (8E1).

 The encoding and decoding of the parity bit is done in the UART hardware.
-If even (odd) parity is selected the transmitter will set the parity to a logic value such the sum off all data bytes including the parity bit is even (odd).
+If even (odd) parity is selected the transmitter will set the parity bit to a logic value such that the sum off all data bytes including the parity bit is even (odd).
 The checking of the validity of a received byte is transparent to the user.
 A mismatch of calculated and received parity will be notified to the user as a receive error.
-However, multiple (odd) bit errors can not be detected.
+However, an even number of bit errors can not be detected.

 .. note::
-    The signal names RX and TX, which are commonly used for labeling the UART bus, can cause confusion when connecting one device with another.
+    The signal names RX and TX, which are commonly used for labeling the UART bus, can be a cause of confusion when connecting one device with another.
 Since a device sends data via its TX pin and expects to receive data via its RX pin, at some point the TX labeled net from one device needs to be connected to the RX labeled net of the other device and vice versa.

 In the GPIO alternate modes table, the UART signals are marked in red with the names ``TXDn`` and ``RXDn``.
 The UART port is available on ``GPIO14`` (TX) and ``GPIO15`` (RX) when mode 0 or 5 is selected.
 Additional signals for hardware handshaking (``CTS1`` and ``RTS1``) are available on ``GPIO16`` and ``GPIO17`` when mode 5 is used.